 Both the Perceptual Attunement (Best, 1994, 1995) and PRIMIR (Curtin & Werker, 2007; Curtin et al., 2011; Werker & Curtin, 2005) accounts link a change of mispronunciation sensitivity specifically with vocabulary growth, in comparison to development in general.
-Vocabulary growth is predicted to lead either to an increase ((PRIMIR; Curtin & Werker, 2007; Curtin et al., 2011; Werker & Curtin, 2005)) or a decrease ((Perceptual Attunement; Best, 1994, 1995)) in mispronunciation sensitivity; vocabulary has been shown to grow considerably in the age range considered in the current meta-analysis ((see http://wordbank.stanford.edu; Frank, Braginsky, Yurovsky, & Marchman, 2017)).
+Vocabulary growth is predicted to lead either to an increase (PRIMIR; Curtin & Werker, 2007; Curtin et al., 2011; Werker & Curtin, 2005) or a decrease (Perceptual Attunement; Best, 1994, 1995) in mispronunciation sensitivity; vocabulary has been shown to grow considerably in the age range considered in the current meta-analysis (see http://wordbank.stanford.edu; Frank, Braginsky, Yurovsky, & Marchman, 2017).
 However, there are also substantial individual differences in the trajectory of vocabulary growth.
 The lack of developmental effects found in our meta-analysis may therefore be due to using age, instead of vocabulary size, as a facilitator for change in mispronunciation sensitivity.
-Yet, an analysis of the subset of studies reporting correlations between vocabulary size and object recognition effect sizes does not support this argument.
-Although an increasing vocabulary size lead to increased object recognition for correctly pronounced words, this was not the case for mispronunciations.
-Without evidence of a relationship between vocabulary size and mispronunciation object recognition and in combination with the low-powered analysis, it is difficult to draw a conclusion regarding the role of an increasing vocabulary size in mispronunciation sensitivity.
-In any case, this lack of evidence is contrary to the predictions of the Perceptual Attunement (Best, 1994, 1995) and PRIMIR (Curtin & Werker, 2007; Curtin et al., 2011; Werker & Curtin, 2005) accounts and further supports the overall lack of evidence for a developmental change.
+We tried to address this issue by conducting an analysis of the subset of studies reporting correlations between infants’ vocabulary size and their responses to correct and mispronounced labels.
+However, this analysis relied on only a few papers.
+We observed that an increasing vocabulary size lead to increased object recognition for correctly pronounced words; this was not the case for mispronunciations.
+However, it is difficult to draw any strong conclusions regarding the role of an increasing vocabulary size in mispronunciation sensitivity from this data.
+Why did we have so few samples for an analysis on vocabulary size to begin with?
+Despite the theoretical implications, fewer than half of the papers included in this meta-analysis measured vocabulary (n = 13; out of 32 papers total; see also Figure 4).
+There are more mispronunciation sensitivity studies published every year, perhaps due to the increased use of eye-trackers, which reduce the need for offline coding and thus make data collection much more efficient, but this has not translated to an increasing number of mispronunciation sensitivity studies also reporting vocabulary scores.
+We suggest that this may be the result of publication bias favoring significant effects or an overall hesitation to invest in data collection that is not expected to yield significant outcomes.

-[Katie: Above has been edited to acknowledge that we can’t measure mispronunciation sensitivity in the vocabulary correlations.
-Christina, can you read through it?]

-Evidence that infants accept a mispronunciation (object identification) while simultaneously holding correctly pronounced and mispronounced labels as separate (mispronunciation sensitivity) may indicate an abstract understanding of words’ phonological structure.
+What do our (tentative) results mean for theories of language development?
+Evidence that infants accept a mispronunciation (object identification) while simultaneously holding correctly pronounced and mispronounced labels as separate (mispronunciation sensitivity) may indicate an abstract understanding of words’ phonological structure being in place early on.
 It appears that young infants may understand that the phonological form of mispronunciations and correct pronunciations do not match (phonological distinctiveness), but that the mispronunciation is a better label for the target compared to the distractor image (phonological constancy).
 The lack of age or vocabulary effects in our meta-analysis suggest that this understanding is present from an age when the earliest words are learned and is maintained throughout early lexical development.
 This implies mastery of the principles of phonological constancy and phonological distinctiveness at an age earlier than previously thought, which we recommend should be further explored experimentally and taken into consideration by future theoretical accounts.

-Although the lack of a relationship between mispronunciation sensitivity and vocabulary size may reflect a true effect, we note that this may also be the result of an underpowered analysis.
-Despite the theoretical implications, fewer than half of the papers included in this meta-analysis measured vocabulary (n = 13; out of 32 papers total; see also Figure 4).
-There are more mispronunciation sensitivity studies published every year, perhaps due to the increased use of eye-tracker which reduce the need for offline coding, but this has not translated to an increasing number of mispronunciation sensitivity studies also measuring vocabulary scores.
-We suggest that this may be the result of publication bias favoring significant effects or an overall hesitation to invest in data collection that is not expected to yield significant outcomes.

 Data Analysis Choices